Docs Menu

 document

 Optional.
 For text indexes, a document that contains field and weight pairs.
 The weight is an integer ranging from 1 to 99,999 and denotes the significance of the field relative to the other indexed fields in terms of the score.
 You can specify weights for some or all the indexed fields.
-See Control Search Results with Weights to adjust the scores.
+See Assign Weights to Text Search Results on Self-Managed Deployments to adjust the scores.
 The default value is 1.

 default_language